Checkmk

 Does this affect you?
 In general, there will be incompatible changes that will also affect your Checkmk installation, it is however impossible to make a general statement.
 In this article we have collected those issues that apply to all or most Checkmk installations.
 In any case there may be additional changes that are relevant to you, for example in checks that you use in your installation.

 What will you need to do?
 Following every update — including patch releases — Checkmk will show you the number and content of incompatible changes and ask you to check and take note of them.
 Before performing the update is the right time to check for any changes from version 2.2.0 that may have an impact on the update.
-Since Checkmk 2.3.0, such Werks are no longer carried over, but are deleted during the update after displaying a confirmation dialog (Werk #15292).
+Since Checkmk 2.3.0, such Werks are no longer carried over, but are deleted during the update after approving a confirmation dialog (Werk #15292).

 It is also a good idea to get an overview of the incompatible changes in version 2.3.0 before the update: Open the list of Werks on the Checkmk website.
 In the description of a Werk, you will find information on what you may need to do to make the change compatible.